dmbarbour/glas/docs/GlasDesign.md

 Networked Glas systems will support [content distribution networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network) to improve performance when repeatedly serving large values.
 This feature is tightly aligned with *Stowage*.

-The machines within the CDN are not fully trusted, so all data distributed through the CDN is encrypted.
-This is achieved by splitting the 512-bit secure hash (SHA3-512) into two parts: a 256-bit lookup key, and a 256-bit decryption key.
-The client will query the CDN using the lookup key, download the encrypted binary, decrypt then decompress locally, and verify against the original secure hash.
+The CDN service is not fully trusted, so data distributed through the CDN should be encrypted.
+A lookup key and encryption key are derived from the content secure hash (e.g. take 256 bits each).
+The client will query the CDN using the lookup key, download the encrypted binary, decrypt then decompress locally, and finally verify against the original secure hash.

-The encrypted binary includes a non-encrypted header that records encryption algorithm, compression algorithm, decompressed size, and optional metadata.
+The encrypted binary may include a non-encrypted header that indicates encryption algorithm, compression algorithm, decompressed size, and metadata.

-When uploading data, the proxy must receive the the lookup key, encrypted binary, and a list of dependencies.
-The dependencies are provided as an array of lookup keys.
-The CDN will require all transitive dependencies before distributing the value, and may remember this list for other purposes such as garbage collection or propagating scoped access to data for accounting purposes.
+A list of dependencies (lookup keys) will also be uploaded such that the CDN can request any missing dependencies or track dependencies for purpose of accounting, scoping sessions, or automatic garbage collection.

 ### Acceleration